ai4ai-lab/HW/README (1).md

 Late submissions will be penalized by 10\% per day late and will not be marked after the 3rd day.
 Then read the paper linked titled 'Risk Sensitive Dead End Identification in Safety Critical Offline RL' https://openreview.net/pdf?id=oKlEOT83gI and answer the questions.
 Upload these as a pdf

 In this exercise, you will implement the interaction of a reinforcement learning agent with its environment.
 We will use the Gridworld environment from the last lecture.
-You will find a description of the environment below, along with two pieces of relevant material from the lectures: the agent-environment interface and the Q-learning algorithm.

 1. Create an agent that chooses actions randomly with this environment.
 (5 marks)